bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/getting-started/site-launch-checklist.md

 A separate set of API credentials is required if you want more than one WordPress channel configured in your account, as using the standard **connect to BC** flow in the plugin will disconnect previous app connections from your other sites.
 For instructions on how to create additional API credentials, see [Multisite Setup](https://developer.bigcommerce.com/bigcommerce-for-wordpress/setup/multi-site).

-API credentials can be set using constants in the site's `wp-config.php` file.
+API credentials can be set using constants in the site's `wp-config.php` file, as shown below.
 Values set in `wp-config.php` will override options in the database.

+Setting API credentials in `wp-config.php` file:

 ```
 define( 'BIGCOMMERCE_API_URL', 'https://api.bigcommerce.com/stores/xxxxxxxxxx/v3/' );